adjective (muddier, muddiest)

 - The ground was very muddy, but eventually they planted their crops and their animals began to reproduce.

-- 1.1(Of a color) dull and dirty-looking: the original colors were blurred into muddy pink and yellowMore example sentences
+- 1.1Not bright or clear; dirty-looking: the original colours were blurred into muddy pink and yellowMore example sentences

 - I think the blue wash that old ladies use looks bright white to them, whereas bright white looks like a dingy, muddy yellow.